livechat/chat-widget-adapters/CONTRIBUTING.md

 ## Development Workflow

-- Install dependecies using `npm install`.
+- Install the dependecies using `npm install`.
 This will also bootstrap a monorepo installing dependencies inside each package and linking them together.

-- Build libraries using `npm run build` at the top level or inside single package.
+- Build the libraries using `npm run build` at the top level or inside single package.

-- Start watch mode for all adapters packages running `npm start packages`.
+- Start watch mode for all of the adapters packages running `npm start packages`.

-- Start example apps showcasing usage of componenets for each framework using `npm start examples`.
+- Start the example apps showcasing the usage of components for each framework using `npm start examples`.

-- Start watch mode for given adapter with its example app running `npm start vue/react/angular`.
+- Start watch mode for the given adapter with its example app running `npm start vue/react/angular`.

 ## Versioning